Arcadia-Science/notebook-pub-template/developer-docs/PUBLISHING_GUIDE.md

 git pull
 ```

-Then, create a new tag and push it to the repo:
+Then, create a new tag and push it to the repo.
+For each revision, increment the tag by 1, e.g. 'v1' -> 'v2'.
+Be sure to use the same format as the initial tagged release (e.g. use 'v2.0' if the initial release was 'v1.0', or 'v2' if the initial release was 'v1').

 ```bash
 git tag v2